-The government is considering introducing an international system – similar to the yellow fever card, which is required to enter countries such as Brazil and Uganda.
+The UK government is considering introducing an international system – similar to the yellow fever card, which is required to enter countries such as Brazil and Uganda.

-Cyprus has just announced it’ll allow vaccinated British tourists into the country from May 1 if they can prove it, without need for quarantine or testing.
-However, holidays abroad are banned until May 17 at the earliest and our government is yet to say if or how we’ll be able to prove we’ve been innoculated.
+Cyprus has just announced it’ll allow vaccinated British tourists into the country from May 1 if they can prove it, without the need for quarantine or testing.
+However, holidays abroad are banned until May 17 at the earliest and our government is yet to say if or how we’ll be able to prove we’ve been inoculated.
 Read more about Cyprus permitting innoculated UK residents for holidays.

 What is a vaccine passport?

 Currently UK travellers returning from high-risk countries are required to pay £1,750 to quarantine in a hotel.
 Those caught lying about their movements could face a £10,000 fine or 10 years in jail.

 It is hoped the vaccine passport would allow people who have received their jabs to travel freely without the need for quarantine.

 It is not currently known how the digital passport or certificate for the Covid-19 jab would work in the UK.